 Permaculture practices in particular can increase production levels to improve household food security and needs to be promoted.
 Permaculture concepts and skills will raise awareness of the need to increase productivity in an environmentally sustainable manner.
-The Department of Agriculture and Rural Development will largely lead supporting projects through training and the provision of inputs for permaculture practices.
+The Department of Agriculture and Rural Development will largely lead supporting projects through training and the provision of inputs for permaculture practices and other appropriate agricultural practices for food production.